ligzy/java-snowflake/Readme.md

-## Java distributed Unique ID generator inspired by Twitter snowflake
+## Java distributed Unique ID generator inspired by Twitter snowflake and auto create nodeid from ip.

 You can read about Twitter snowflake [here](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake.html).